 - Make sure the ball on the tow vehicle is the correct size for the trailer.

-- Check tire pressure in the tires on the tow vehicle and the trailer.
+- Check the tire pressure in the tires on the tow vehicle and the trailer.
 Improper tire pressure is one of the most common reasons for trailer sway.

 - Check lug nuts on the wheels.
 Wheel nuts and bolts should be torqued before first road use on a new trailer and after each wheel removal.
-Check and retorque after the first 10 miles, 25 miles, and again at 50 miles.

 - Check over your hitch, coupler, breakaway brake battery, and safety chains.
 Make sure all lights and the brakes are working properly before you load the horses.

-- When the horses are loaded make sure all doors are latched properly, and horses are tied.
+- When the horses are loaded, make sure all doors are latched properly and horses are tied.

 - Drive down the driveway and before you drive onto the road, get out and check your hitch assembly again.
 Take a look at the horses too, to make sure they're good to go.

 - If you happen to stop somewhere where the rig has been left unattended, check everything all over again.
-Someone may have been tampering with the trailer or the horses.

 Driving a horse trailer requires some special precautions.
 The extra weight will make stopping and starting distances longer, and you will not be able to accelerate as quickly as if you did not have the trailer, especially if you have a downsized vehicle.
-So drive at least 5 miles under the speed limit and stay a good distance from the vehicle in front of you.
+Drive at least 5 miles under the speed limit and stay a good distance from the vehicle in front of you.

 - Change lanes gradually and always use your turn signals.